TestGorilla LogoTestGorilla Logo

 A preview of a question type in TestGorilla's Motivation test, asking "What is the biggest reason you want this job?

 We’ve seen firsthand how it improves the candidate experience.
-Just ask Bain and Company, who switched to TestGorilla to extend their positive experience from recruitment events into the assessment process.
+Check out our case studies and learn how some companies switched to TestGorilla to extend their positive experience from recruitment events into the assessment process.

 In addition, more than 80% of Fortune 500 companies already use psychometric tests for hiring, and 81% say it produces better hires.